iaheung/insider_transactions_data_scraping/README.md

 ## Contents and Usage
 To get insider data, there are two .bat files to run the scripts.
 If you are on a Mac/Linux device, a separate version of the .bat files is written in .sh files.

 Use a Task Scheduler to run the batch file every day in order to update the data with the previous day's trading data.
 Here is a [video](https://www.youtube.com/watch?v=EInOL6D5f3Q) on how to use Windows Task Scheduler.
-Likewise, for Mac, here is a guide on how to use [Automator](https://www.youtube.com/watch?v=nVlOapHc-kg).
+Likewise, for Mac, here is a [video](https://www.youtube.com/watch?v=nVlOapHc-kg) on how to use Automator.

 ## Required Software and Packages
 Here is the list of required Python packages: